Riniga/static-website/README.md

 ## Bad bad fsevents...
 To get rid of a warning: npm install -f fsevents
+But this also destroys npm install as fsevent is not for windows...

 ## code for the package
 - Gulp script: gulpfile.js